gjanders/SplunkAdmins/README.md

 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 2.4.8
+New alert - `ForwarderLevel - Splunk HEC issues`

+New dashboard - `Lookups in use finder`

+New macro - `splunkadmins_license_usage_source`

+New report - `IndexerLevel - Maximum memory utilisation per search`

+New report - `SearchHeadLevel - Lookup updates within SHC`

+New report - `SearchHeadLevel - Maximum memory utilisation per search`

+New report - `SearchHeadLevel - Detect Excessive Search Use - Dashboard - Automated`

+Updated alert - `AllSplunkEnterpriseLevel - Replication Failures` to match more results

+Updated alert - `ForwarderLevel - Splunk HTTP Listener Overwhelmed` comment/description update

+Updated dashboard - `Rolled buckets by index` - to no longer hardcode Linux paths to the license usage log

+Updated dashboard - `Heavy Forwarders Max Data Queue Sizes by name` to use the thruput in the metrics.log

 ### 2.4.7
 New README (README.md replaces README)
 New dashboard `Detect excessive search usage`